 But what I’m not a fan of is James going in the direction of Brett Favre – and leading everyone along a stretch of indecision – albeit in its early stages.

 First, he states that he will decide before the holiday weekend is over with.
 Now, James has gone on to say that he’ll decide by July 8th – the official day that NBA teams can finalize contracts with players.

 C’mon, King – just tell the media (and the world) that you’re weighing your options and don’t place a date on it.
 If you keep tossing out dates, you’ll be starring in a Sears commercial with Brett Favre himself.

 …for not showing up to the World Cup.

 There are a number of teams and players that have not lived up to their potential in this year’s World Cup – but none is more glaring than Spain’s Fernando Torres – who not only hasn’t scored a goal in the World Cup, but spanning across five games (four started), Torres only has two shots on goal.

-His lack of production has gotten to be so alarming, Spain has actually considered benching him in the team’s semifinal match versus Germany.
+His lack of production is alarming.
+It’s so alarming that Spain has actually considered benching him in the semifinal match versus Germany.

 …for creating t-shirts regarding the Braden-Rodriguez incident from a few months ago.

-For starters, does everyone even recall the incident back on April 22nd – when Oakland starter Dalas Braden got into a verbal spat with New York’s Alex Rodriguez, all after A-Rod chose to childishly walk over Braden’s pitching mound?
+For starters, does everyone even recall the incident back on April 22nd?
+Oakland starter Dallas Braden got into a verbal spat with New York’s Alex Rodriguez, all after A-Rod chose to childishly walk over Braden’s pitching mound.